translation missing: en.products.product.unit_price

-The Ikeja Pant is one of the new styles that we introduced in Jollof Collection.
+The Ikeja Jacket is one of the new styles that we introduced in Jollof Collection.
 It is named after Ikeja, the capital of Lagos state, where the city’s working-class resides.

 Our decision to collaborate with the ribbed chenille was because it allowed the garment to reflect the texture of the Jollof rice dish found in West Africa; as well as to convey the sense of intimacy, warmth, and comfort you feel when you are in community.

-These pants are wide, loose, and cozy.
-Made out of love towards the chenille cotton from our adire artisans in Nigeria and our manufacturing partners in Kenya.
+This is a very soft, and cozy jacket.
+Made out of love towards the chenille cotton by our adire artisans in Nigeria and our manufacturing partners in Kenya.

-When you buy these pants, like all our other products, please intend to wear them as often as you can.
+When you buy this jacket, like all our other products, please intend to wear them as often as you can.
 Clothing is meant to be put on the body, instead of being treated as a grail or a trophy.

 - Seam pockets.

-- Braided locker loop made out of our off-cut fabrics located at the waistline.
+- Braided locker loop made out of our off-cut fabrics located at the neckline.